roaked/roaked.github.io/content/docs/2code/1drone/_index2.md

 # **Drone System Dynamics**

 {{< hint tip >}}
-If you wish to skip the theoretical and implementation details, [please click here to jump to the summarized findings ch.
+If you wish to skip the theoretical and implementation details, [please click here to jump to the summarized findings Ch.
 4 - The Moving UAV](https://ricardochin.com/docs/2code/1drone/_index2/#4-the-moving-uav).
 I have cool images! ✌️{{< /hint >}}

 ## 1 System Dynamics Modeling